clemenkok/BalanceBug/README.md

 ## Setup

+Node version used in production: node-18.

 If you just want to test your function in isolation, create a new folder within your subsystem and run `npm init` and follow the corresponding instructions.
 You will then need to run `npm -i express axios cors` as these are the packages related to setting up API middleware. `node server.js` for example runs the `server.js` file.
 I strongly recommend doing this first to incorporate a test-driven approach.

 To integrate and test the Node server as a whole, first make sure your system has Docker installed.
+Docker is a configuration management tool where we can pull images from a central repository.
 You can find the installation instructions online.
 You will need to install the `mysql` image and run it.
 With Docker installed (and the daemon running), run the following commands:

 ```
 docker pull mysql/mysql-server:latest